What to bring?

 • Earplugs (foam for sleeping, music-attenuating for parties)

-• Charged electric razor (there are no sinks!)
+• Charged electric razor (there are no sinks unless you have an RV!)

 • MOOP (Matter Out Of Place) bags-drawstring trash bags, and a small plastic bag to collect trash in on the go (yes, we pick up other peoples’ moop too!)